hadleyc15/README-generator/Develop/README.md

   * [Questions](#questions)

   ## Installation

-  clone repo | run index.js through the terminal
+  Here is hwo to install this project:
+  Clone the github repo to your local machine | run the application from the command line using the the command "node index.js"

   ## Usage

-  to help the user create a professional readme
+  To generate a professional README

   ## License

+  No Licenses were used for this project.

   ## Contributing

-  ?
+  Please contact me with any ideas on how you wish to contribute.

   ## Tests
-  This is how you will run any necessary tests. npm test
+  This is how you will run any necessary tests. npm tests

   ## Questions

+    Any questions, feel free to check out my github:
     [undefined](https:://github.com/undefined)
+    Or feel free to shoot me an email:
     [hadleyc15@yahoo.com](mailto:hadleyc15@yahoo.com)

-    Email me with any questions.
+    Please contact me via email.